Read JAMB Latest News Update Today for 2019/2020 UTME Exam.

 Latest Jamb news reaching us today has it that the examination body has released procedures for obtaining the 2019 UTME and DE forms.
 Application commenced on Thursday, January 10th, 2019.

-JAMB also announced that the 2019 Unified Tertiary Matriculation Examination(UTME) will take place from Saturday, 16 March and end on Saturday, 23 March, 2019.
+JAMB also announced that the 2019 Unified Tertiary Matriculation Examination(UTME) will now take place from Thursday, 11th April, 2019.

 In addition to telephones and other prohibited materials, all other electronic gadgets, device, lens; wrist watches, pen, eye glasses would be scrutunised during the exam.